openmc-dev/openmc/docs/source/io_formats/settings.rst

     *Default*: None

   :lower_left:
     The lower-left Cartesian coordinates of a bounding box that is used to sample points within.

     *Default*: None

   :upper_right:
     The upper-right Cartesian coordinates of a bounding box that is used to sample points within.

     *Default*: None

+  :threshold:
+    Presence of a ``<threshold>`` sub-element indicates that the volume calculation will be halted based on a threshold on the error.
+It has the following sub-elements/attributes:

+    :type:
+      The type of the trigger.
+Accepted options are "variance", "std_dev", and "rel_err".

+      :variance:
+        Variance of the mean, :math:`\sigma^2`

+      :std_dev:
+        Standard deviation of the mean, :math:`\sigma`

+      :rel_err:
+        Relative error of the mean, :math:`\frac{\sigma}{\mu}`

+      *Default*: None

+    :threshold:
+      The trigger's convergence criterion for the given type.

+      *Default*: None

 ----------------------------
 ``<weight_windows>`` Element